siriphonNott/template-engine-js/README.md

 # Template Engine Demo
-use when render value in template tag
+use when you have HTML code you want to use over and over again, render value in template tag

 ## mockup data
 ```